The Benefits of Celebrating Holidays in the Classroom

 Your job is to make students aware of the many cultures around them and to help them find commonalities among themselves and those they may view as different from themselves.
 These overarching themes and lessons will appear in holidays across the board, which can help bring greater meaning to your lessons.

-You may think that celebrating holidays in the classroom solely comes in the form of reading a story or doing a craft.
-But you can create lesson plans in all subjects around the holidays that will make your lessons far more memorable for students.
+You can create lesson plans in all subjects around the holidays that will make your lessons both meaningful and memorable for students.
 Check out some of these ideas for inspiration:

 - Listen to music related to the holiday between lessons.